meaurovind/nginx-stackdriver-terraform/README.md

 ## Overview

-You can watch the video here: https://youtu.be/O21OD-VJEv4
+You can watch the 1st video here: https://youtu.be/O21OD-VJEv4

 This repository was tested with `Terraform v0.11.13`.

-The Terraform configuration in this repository will set up a GCE instance that's automatically configured to work with Stackdriver Logging.
+The Terraform configuration in this repository will set up a GCE instance that's automatically configured to work with Stackdriver Logging and a logging sink that forwards NGINX logs to BigQuery will also be created.

 ## Requirements

 * A service account in the root of the repository
 * A GCP project ID set in [variables.tf](./variables.tf#L2)
-* Compute and Logging APIs enabled in GCP
+* Compute, Logging, and Cloud Resource Manager APIs enabled in GCP
+* A service account with `roles/editor` and `roles/logging.configWriter` access

 ## Usage